DIGImend/digimend-kernel-drivers/README.md

 If you're using Debian or a derived distro, such as Ubuntu, please try using the experimental .deb package.
 If it works for you, this will remove the need to reinstall the driver after each kernel upgrade.
-If it doesn't work, please [report the issue][report_issue].

 If you're not using a Debian-based distro, or the .deb package didn't work, you can try installing the driver using DKMS directly, if you know how, or